HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 Supposing there are two people, A and B, are trying to do the encrypted communication using this app.
 User A should be able to retrieve a WeChat message and decrypt it using A's private key and also should send a WeChat message that encrypt it using B's public key.

+## Target customers

+## Deliverable and work plan
-### Deli
+### Deliverables
 The app will mainly focus on Windows and Android phones, because my current develop environment is Windows and Android.
 I don't have MacOS and iPhone devices.
 If it is possible, we will introduce our app on more

 On Windows, we want to use WeChat hook to achieve direct chat using our app, through WeChat platform.
 (We will introduce details later.)
 The app will be build with Electron Framework, with React.js as front end and Node.js as backend.
 The app will rely on IPC communication.

 On Android, due to the limitation of retrieving root privilege on Android devices, we decided to extend the current keyboard app to add another plugin using Kotlin.

-In the future, we will deploy a server using Node.js to create APIs for users to upload their public key with their WeChat unique ID and retrieve others public key using WeChat unique ID.
+We will deploy a server using Node.js to create APIs for users to upload their public key with their WeChat unique ID and retrieve others public key using WeChat unique ID.
 However, we want to make sure when the server is blocked or is down, the app is still usable.
-## UX design

-## Target customers

-## deliverable and work plan
 ### Cost and expenses
 ### Continuity and Future plan